ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 When discussing new concepts, it is very important to layout the axioms or the initial ruleset.
 Think of it as defining new terms in play, and giving them meaning.
 The context in which these meanings live are important.
-For example, for the gardener the hose is used to water the plans, while for the fireman, the hose is used to put out the fire.
+For example, for the gardener the hose is used to water the plants, while for the fireman, the hose is used to put out the fire.
 When the gardener, or the fireman grabs the hose, he will not question what is that he is holding, and what is its purpose.
 He simply believes in his faith of intuition, to determine the meaning of the hose at the time he grabbed it.

-In English, the word “high” has specific meanings.
+In English, the word __“high”__ has several meanings.
 But for all the defined meanings of the word, there is no intrinsic knowledge of the value of the word.
 We take the meaning as is.
 We have to agree to use the word in the narrowed context of the users of the word.
 If we try to deviate from the established meaning of the word, for example, we randomly create a new definition of the word